Aubrey O'Day: Activism

-While attending University of California Irvine, O'Day spent a semester at sea.
 She worked with service organizations while touring in different countries, as well as refugee centers, orphanages, and mostly with children with AIDS.
 She volunteered for The Pink Project (a charity photobook supporting RAINN and the Los Angeles Breast Cancer Alliance), and helped victims of the Hurricane Katrina devastation.
 O'Day soon created her own organization, called F*A*N (Fighting Aids Now).
 The charity's goal is to give therapy and art to children in hospitals.
-During the 2008 presidential election campaign in the United States, O'Day supported Barack Obama for President.
 She is also a supporter of LGBT rights and chose GLSEN as her charity for Celebrity Apprentice.